 Last fall, when I dropped in on Mjölk, my favorite Toronto housewares emporium, owner John Baker invited me upstairs to see the newly renovated flat where he lives with his wife, Juli, and their two daughters.
 The first thing I noticed were the pale Scandi floors.
-When I commented on their perfection, John said, "It's much easier than you think to get the look."
-(He was referring to our post How to Create Scandi Whitewashed Floors, which describes a more complicated route.)
-Of course I immediately asked John to share his secrets; here's what he told us:
+When I commented on their perfection, John said, “It’s much easier than you think to get the look.”
+(He was referring to our post How to Create a Scandi Whitewashed Floor, which describes a more complicated route.)
+Of course I immediately asked John to share his secrets; here’s what he told us.

 Above: John and Juli’s Toronto kitchen.

 Above: “First, we applied a coat of Woca Wood Lye to bleach the boards.”